Rafkev/onlineCounter/readme.txt

 This is a simulated change for commit #377
 This is a simulated change for commit #385
 This is a simulated change for commit #432
+This is a simulated change for commit #437